When Walt Disney World unleashed the Genie, 10,000 years of captivity was unleashed on an unsuspecting public.

 So, if I click on a specific time, am I guaranteed that time?
 No, unfortunately the system isn’t sophisticated enough to switch times each time thousands of people are clicking to book a pass.
 This is especially true at 7am for the popular rides.
 The faster you move through the process, the better chance you have of an early pass.

 So can I pick my own ride time?
-Only for the Individual Lightning Lane attractions.
-For Genie+, you can only select the time shown.
+Only for the Individual Lightning Lane attractions at Walt Disney World.
+For Genie+, and Disneyland’s Individual Lightning Lane, you can only select the time shown.
 If you want a later time, you can refresh the page until it gets to a desired time (not recommended for Slinky Dog Dash) or wait awhile and come back.
 When choosing an Individual Lightning Lane attraction, you’re presented with hours you can choose from followed by 15 minute blocks during the hour.
 Usually you’ll get the time you select, but you do have to move quickly still as the time could be taken before you finish.
 Always confirm your actual ride time after you complete the entire process.

 So when do I have to check in to the ride?
 You have a 1 hour window from the time you selected.
 If you selected 11am, you would have from 11am to 12pm to get to the ride.
 You’re also allotted a 5 minute before and 15 minute after grace period to get to the ride.